amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 The primary field evaluator has no dependencies solved for by a PK.
 Examples of independent field evaluators are primary variable of PDEs, such as pressure and temperature.
-Typically this evaluator is used to inform the dependency tree about new state of the primary variable.
+Typically this evaluator is used internally to inform the dependency tree about a new state of the primary variable.

 Secondary field evaluators